tomatensaft/tc3-openssl-cert/debug/readme.md

 * [version](#version)

 ## installation
-* install python packages for socketio and ssl needed
+* install python packages for socketio and ssl
 * for tc3 4024 the tls 1.2 version is needed
 * adjust firwall for used ports